 Students in this program take the seven required 700-level courses (GB700, GB701, GB702, GB703, GB704, GB705, GB709) and GB710.
 Students may select a specialization other than accounting by taking three electives in any of the areas listed below, as well as one global elective.
+Because the requirements to sit for the CPA exam are evolving in many states and are determined outside the academic realm, students should explore the requirements of their state and contact their advisor to obtain information on how to build a program to meet their needs.

-Students graduating from an undergraduate accounting program who wish to obtain an MBA or MSF and complete their 150-hour requirement are encouraged to discuss their options for early admission with the graduate business programs director.
+Students graduating from Loyola's undergraduate accounting program who wish to obtain an MBA and complete their 150-hour requirement are encouraged to discuss their options for early admission with the graduate business programs director.
 Qualified candidates may be permitted to enroll in MBA course(s) as early as their senior year of undergraduate studies.